okaram/IntroJava/content/Basics.md

 You need to install a few programs for this class:
 * The Java Development Kit - JDK (from [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Make sure to install the JDK, not just the JRE.
 Java 8 is the current version, so just install the latest minor number for java 8.
 * A Git client (you can find good ones at [http://www.git-scm.com/downloads](http://www.git-scm.com/downloads)).
+In windows, this gives you git-bash.
-* [Eclipse](http://www.eclipse.org/).
-This is an IDE, and all my videos etc will use it; if you prefer to use a different one it is OK.
+* [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+This is an IDE, and most of my videos etc will use it; if you prefer to use a different one it is OK.
 * You need to create an account on [GitLab](http://gitlab.com).